Nature40/Nature40DocumentationProject/docs/units/_unit01/hardware/02_moon.md

 ---

-## Building a Moon

-Building a Planet sensorbox will be described in individual steps in this document.
+Building a Planet sensorbox from the type *Lift-Sensorbox* (formerly known as moon)  will be described in individual steps in this document.

 ### Box and Hinges